moltenform/scite-files/files/translations.md

     * ![Screenshot save to downloads](https://raw.githubusercontent.com/downpoured/scite-files/master/files/translations_install_linux_terminal.png)

-* (Note the change of filename from locale.es.properties to locale.properties). /usr/local/share/scite can be tried if /usr/share/scite does not exist.
+* (Note that the destination filename is locale.properties).
+If /usr/share/scite does not exist, try /usr/local/share/scite

 * Re-open SciTE, and the menus and dialogs will show translated text

+* (In summary, the name of the file must be locale.properties and should be placed in the same directory as SciTEGlobal.properties)

 <a name="how_to_make_translation"></a>
 ### Making a translation